 The Sugar Boycott began in 1790s Britain as a way to help end the slave trade.

-In 1789, the British Member of Parliament and leader of the movement to end the slave trade, William Wilberforce introduced Abolition Bill.
+In 1789, William Wilberforce, the British Member of Parliament and leader of the movement to end the slave trade, introduced Abolition Bill.
 He was helped in the creation of the bill by the Society of Friends, who, at the time, were barred from entering Parliament.

 Free Produce Movement

-In 1791, the British Parliament rejected the Abolition Bill and many people took matters into their hands.
+Two years later, in 1791, the British Parliament rejected the Abolition Bill and many people took matters into their hands.
 The idea of a Free Produce Movement began to form among several abolitionist circles, not just the Quakers.
 Its aim was to promote goods that were ‘free’ from being made by slaves (not ‘free’ from cost).
 This would be a peaceful protest that would avoid any bloodshed.